 The research was commissioned by Press Ganey and conducted through an independent third-party market research agency during September 2021.
 Press Ganey’s survey depicts findings from 1,140 U.S. adult respondents representing various demographics across multiple regions, income levels, genders, and ages.
 Findings were benchmarked against the results of a 2019 survey to determine essential shifts in trends.

-Tags: Customer Experience, Healthtech, Innovation
+Tags: Customer Experience, HealthTech, Innovation

 Convenience has become the new currency.
 Over the past decade, consumers have grown accustomed to a seamless digital experience.
 At the same time, health care consumers (patients) have taken a more active role in educating themselves and directly managing their health.
 With more than 80% of consumers researching their healthcare options, new technologies provide consumers with new ways to live healthy and manage certain conditions.
 And for healthcare organizations to gain a competitive position in the minds of consumers, convenience is a primary concern.
 Healthcare consumerism should empower consumers to be involved in their health care decisions throughout every step of the patient journey.